ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/03-analysing-problems.md

 But it does help you to know when to stop looking.
 If the lower bound for the problem matches the upper bound for the algorithm (within a constant factor), then we know that we can find an algorithm that is better only by a constant factor.

-So, to summarize: The upper bound for a problem is the best that you *can* do, while the lower bound for a problem is the least work that you *must* do.
+So, to summarise: The upper bound for a problem is the best that you *can* do, while the lower bound for a problem is the least work that you *must* do.
 If those two are the same, then we can say that we really understand our problem.